21mu Tiffin: Production

 The film is directed and scripted by Vijaygiri Bava.
 It is produced by Twinkle Vijaygiri under the banner Vijaygiri FilmOs and Hiren Gosai under the banner of H & H Movies.
-It is an adaptation of 21mu Tiffin, a story from Sahitya Akademi award winner short story collection Mahotu by Raam Mori.
+It is an adaptation of 21mu Tiffin, a story from the Sahitya Akademi award winning short story collection Mahotu by Raam Mori.

 Soundtrack

-"Raah Jue Shangar Adhuro", sung by Mahalakshmi Iyer and composed by Mehul Surti, was released on 12 November 2021 on YouTube and received positively by the audience.
+"Raah Jue Shangar Adhuro", sung by Mahalakshmi Iyer and composed by Mehul Surti, was released on 12 November 2021 on YouTube and was received positively by the audience.

 Release

 The trailer was released on 1 December 2021 on YouTube.
 The film was released on 10 December 2021.

 Reception

 Sonal Pandya of Cinestaan rated it 3 out of 5.
-She praised theme of gender bias and patriarchy, comparing it to 2021 Malayalam film The Great Indian Kitchen.
+She praised the themes of gender bias and patriarchy, comparing it to 2021 Malayalam film The Great Indian Kitchen.
 She also praised story, direction, performances and music.
-Nirali Kalani writing for Mid-Day praised the script, acting, dialogues and message of the film.
+Nirali Kalani writing for Mid-Day praised the script, acting, dialogue and message of the film.
 Niraj Solanki, a social media reviewer, has said this film a Magnum Opus and praised it in all cinematic aspects.